General Radial-Composition Correlations in Two-Component Many-Body Systems

-We begin with the random quasi-particle ensemble (RQE) \cite{PhysRevLett.80.2749} as a benchmark that maximizes the interaction degrees of freedom while conserving fundamental symmetries, including particle-hole statistical symmetry.
-As shown in Fig. \ref{fig:r-dis}, the RQE yields a negligible probability of strong correlation ($P(\rho>0.9) < 1\%$), indicating that the $\Delta R_{\rm np}-I$ linearity is not guaranteed by many-body symmetries but requires specific physical ingredients.
+To test the robustness of the $\Delta R-I$ correlation, we perform Hartree-Fock (HF) calculations \cite{PhysRevC.66.034301,PhysRevC.67.044315,PhysRevC.69.024311} with several random ensembles.
+Calculation detail is described in Sec. \ref{supp-sec:nucl}.
+We start with the random quasi-particle ensemble (RQE) \cite{PhysRevLett.80.2749}, where two-body matrix elements are drawn randomly according to Eq.~(\ref{supp-eq:rqe}) of supp.pdf in the Supplemental Material \cite{supp}, to maximize interaction freedom while preserving nuclear symmetries.
+For each RQE sample, Pearson's $\rho$ is calculated with resultant $\Delta R$ and $I$ of selected reference nuclei.
+Obtained $\rho$ distribution appears in Fig. \ref{fig:r-dis}.
+The RQE yields a negligible probability (less than 1\%) of strong correlation with $\rho>0.9$, indicating that the $\Delta R-I$ linearity may not be guaranteed by nuclear symmetries but require specific physical drives in nucleon-nucleon interactions.

-To isolate these ingredients, we decompose the nuclear force into its three major components: central, tensor, and spin-orbit forces.
-These components encompass all interactions that are independent of or linearly dependent on momentum, and compatible with general nuclear symmetries.
-In our ensemble calculations, their two-body matrix elements are derived from randomized radial matrix element $\langle n^\prime l^\prime|V|nl\rangle$ in the harmonic oscillator (HO) basis via standard reduction formulae \cite{lawson1980theory}.
-These radial elements are sampled from a Gaussian distribution:

-where the unitary invariance is ensured.
-As illustrated in Fig. \ref{fig:r-dis}, the random tensor and spin-orbit ensembles, like the RQE, fail to produce significant correlations ($P(\rho>0.9) \approx 0$).
-In stark contrast, the random central-force ensemble exhibits a pronounced peak at $\rho \approx 0.95$, with nearly 20\% of samples displaying strong linearity ($\rho>0.8$).
-This statistical filtration unambiguously identifies the central force as the primary driver of the $\Delta R_{\rm np}-I$ correlation.
+We test whether central, tensor, or spin-orbit forces drive the $\Delta R-I$ correlation, separately.
+These interaction types encompass all interactions that are independent of or linearly dependent on momentum, and compatible with general nuclear symmetries, specified by radial matrix elements of radial potential between nucleons \cite{lawson1980theory}.
+We randomize these elements according to Eqs. (\ref{supp-eq:central}), (\ref{supp-eq:tensor}), and (\ref{supp-eq:so}) of supp.pdf in the Supplemental Material \cite{supp}, creating random central, tensor, and spin-orbit ensembles, respectively.
+The resulting $\rho$ distributions are shown in Fig.~\ref{fig:r-dis}.
+The random tensor and spin-orbit ensembles, like the RQE, fail to produce significant correlations with $P(\rho>0.9) \approx 0$.
+In stark contrast, the random central ensemble exhibits a pronounced peak at $\rho \approx 0.95$, with nearly 20\% of samples displaying strong linearity ($\rho>0.8$).
+This statistical filtration unambiguously identifies the central force as the primary driver of the $\Delta R-I$ correlation.